pyOpenSci/lessons/contribute-open-source/pull-request.md

   "keywords": "GitHub, OpenSource"
   "property=og:locale": "en_US"
 ---

 (pyos-pull-request)=
 # About Pull Requests

+> In this lesson, you’ll learn how to:
+> <i class="fa-solid fa-circle-check" style="color: #81c0aa;"></i> Submit a pull request with changes to a file in your fork to the parent repo using the GitHub interface
+>

 In the last lesson, you learned how to [make and commit a change to a document in a GitHub repository](pyos-edit-commit-files).
 In this lesson, you will learn how to submit a pull request after making changes to a file in a GitHub repository.